 Table of Contents and Article Summaries from 1997 to 2010.

-The Monthly's readers expect a high standard of exposition; they expect articles to inform, stimulate, challenge, enlighten, and even entertain.
+The Monthly's readers expect a high standard of exposition; they look for articles that inform, stimulate, challenge, enlighten, and even entertain.
 Monthly articles are meant to be read, enjoyed, and discussed, rather than just archived.
 Articles may be expositions of old or new results, historical or biographical essays, speculations or definitive treatments, broad developments, or explorations of a single application.
 Novelty and generality are far less important than clarity of exposition and broad appeal.
 Appropriate figures, diagrams, and photographs are encouraged.

 Notes are short, sharply focused, and possibly informal.
 They are often gems that provide a new proof of an old theorem, a novel presentation of a familiar theme, or a lively discussion of a single issue.

 The Editorial Manager System will cue the author for all required information concerning the paper.
-Questions concerning submission of papers can be addressed to the editor Scott Chapman at firstname.lastname@example.org.
+Questions concerning submission of papers can be addressed to the editor-elect Susan Colley at email@example.com.
 Authors who use LaTeX are urged to use the Monthly template and maa-monthly.sty (and its standard environments) with no custom formatting.
-Journal names in references should match those used on MathSciNet.
+(LaTeX templates and style files are available here: Monthly template and maa-monthly.sty) Journal names in references should match those used on MathSciNet.
 For complete information on formatting references for all MAA journals please download our Reference Guide.

 You must obtain permission to use tables, photographs, cartoons, illustrations, or figures appearing in another scientific publication, or if you quote extensive passages from someone else’s work.
 Obtaining permission is your responsibility as the author.
 This guide has more information and sample permission request letters.